kotval/sigchat/README.md

 For now, the app manifest has to be set in xous-core by running this command in the `xous-core` tree:

-`cargo xtask app-image sigchat`
+`cargo xtask dummy-template sigchat`

-This is just a matter of creating the manifest entry in the `gam`, if this flow generally works this will be worked around with a better solution.
+This is just a matter of creating the manifest entry in the `gam`.

 ### Out of Tree Sigchat build